 Talk to stakeholders from other departments and get them onboard with this position.
 If you can get heads of other departments supporting a role that doesn't even report to them, you've got a strong case.

 3. Focus on outcomes.

-Once you've got the position filled, have a look at our employee onboarding checklist to get started off right.
+Once you've got the position filled, have a look at our orientation guide to get started off right.

 Usually, a manager will fill out the requisition, get it approved by HR or upper management, then hand it off to a recruiter to find a candidate that meets their needs.
 Part of the purpose of a requisition is to act as a guide for the recruiter to be sure they get the right person for the job.